 A number of companies now provide phone chargers which use renewable energy sources such as solar power or kinetic energy.
 Nokia has recently released a mobile phone charger which is powered by your bike so all that pedaling not only gets you fit it’s even green too.
 Toshiba has a fuel cell phone charger called the Dynario Direct Methanol and similar devices can be found to power not just your mobile but your laptop too.
 Many people have already taken measures to make their homes more eco-friendly but high tech gadgets are often looked and have the potential to have a huge energy saving

 Consolidate your gadgets with a Smartphone

 Many of us own MP3 players, cameras and other gadgets in addition to our mobile phones.
 With a Smartphone you can consolidate many of these gadgets into one device; some of the latest Smartphones have great cameras, (such as the Nokia N8) and almost all have very good MP3 players.
 By reducing the need for multiple devices less toxic waste is produced and less need to be disposed of at the end of the products life.

 SIM Only Deals – Even greener than recycling your Phone!

 Whilst recycling your phone is certainly environmentally friendly the greenest option is to keep your existing phone which is also the best option for saving money.
-If you are happy with you existing phone then you can move to one of the many SIM only deals on offer at the end of your contract.
+If you are happy with your existing phone then you can move to one of the many SIM only deals on offer at the end of your contract.
 SIM only deals provide just a new SIM card and tariff which is cheaper than normal phone contracts since there is no expense of a new handset associated with the monthly charge.
-SIM only works by inserting the new SIM card the provider sends in to your existing phone which moves you to the new tariff – plus you get to keep your existing phone number.
+SIM only works by inserting the new SIM card the provider sends into your existing phone which moves you to the new tariff – plus you get to keep your existing phone number.